-- Praise in class. - House points recorded on iSAMS. - Marking stamps, 'smileys', written comments. - Lower School Notice Board has 'Celebrating Success' poster (where we mention positive feedback by groups/individuals) and also a 'HousePoints' poster where you can see the names of students who have been awarded HPs that half term. - Commendations with a high percentage of EEs in half termly reports. - E Cards. - Merit badges upon achieving 5 commendations in a row. - House point cup award to the student with the most house points termly. - House point shield for House with the most House points awarded on Festival Day. - Phone calls/emails home. - House Points board in the corridor to display winners of the above. - Winners of the above to be displayed on a board. - Assembly praise from teachers. - Chart to display House points on the wall in tutor rooms. - Display work on the wall. - Jar of Good Stuff.
+- Praise in class. - House points recorded on iSAMS. - Marking stamps, 'smileys', written comments. - Lower School Notice Board has 'Celebrating Success' poster (where we mention positive feedback by groups/individuals) and also a 'House Points' poster where you can see the names of students who have been awarded HPs that half term. - E Cards. - Merit badges upon achieving five commendations in a row. - House point cup award to the student with the most house points termly. - House point shield for House with the most House points awarded on Festival Day. - Phone calls/emails home. - House Points board in the corridor to display winners of the above. - Winners of the above to be displayed on a board. - Assembly praise from teachers. - Chart to display House points on the wall in tutor rooms. - Display work on the wall. - Jar of Good Stuff.